awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 If the external database is defined in an external Data Catalog in a different AWS Region, the REGION parameter is required\.
 DATA CATALOG is the default\.
 HIVE METASTORE indicates that the external database is defined in an Apache Hive metastore\.
 If HIVE METASTORE, is specified, URI is required\.
 POSTGRES indicates that the external database is defined in RDS PostgreSQL or Aurora PostgreSQL\.
 MYSQL indicates that the external database is defined in RDS MySQL or Aurora MySQL\.
+KINESIS indicates that the data source is a stream from Kinesis Data Streams\.

 FROM REDSHIFT
 A keyword that indicates that the database is located in Amazon Redshift\.